11 Best Places to Visit in California in Winter

 As California's southernmost city, San Diego enjoys balmy weather year-round.
 The mild winters bring plenty of sunshine and temperate days, with average highs around 66 degrees Fahrenheit.
 Winter is not warm enough for sunbathing but is ideal for walks along the beach.

 Thanks to the sprinkling of wintertime rain, the gardens of San Diego look ravishing during the months of December through February.
-The 1,200-acre Balboa Park wows visitors with its lovely gardens, hiking trails, and cultural attractions including 17 museums.
+The 1,200-acre Balboa Park wows you with its lovely gardens, hiking trails, and cultural attractions including 18 museums.

-Not to be missed is the Mission San Diego de Alcalá, a National Historic Landmark that dates back to 1777.
+A must-see attraction in San Diego is the Mission San Diego de Alcalá, a National Historic Landmark that dates back to 1769 and was the first Spanish mission to be established in California.
 The mission grounds incorporate a tranquil garden that is lovely during the wintertime.

 4. Lake Tahoe